-The Santa Cruz Mission State Historic Park is located on School St. off of Mission and Emmet Street in Santa Cruz.
+For more information about events and activities please call the Santa Cruz Mission at (831) 425-5849.
+All programs meet at the Santa Cruz Mission, located on School Street off of Mission Street and Emmet Street in Santa Cruz.

 Mission Cooking Demonstration

-Come to Santa Cruz Mission State Historic Park and experience different culinary styles of the people who lived and worked here over 200 years ago.
-There will be a presentation of Ohlone and Spanish cuisine including hot rock cooking, tortilla frying on a Comal and baking in our Horno.
+Experience different cooking styles used by the people who lived and worked at the Santa Cruz Mission over 200 years ago.
+There will be a presentation of Ohlone and Spanish cuisine including hot rock cooking, tortilla frying on a Comal, and baking in our Horno.
 You can even sample the creations and make your own tortilla.
-The event is FREE.
-Rain cancels.

 Wool, Spinning, and Weaving